More with Less -- Bethel Allocation and Precision-Preserving Sample Size Reduction via Hierarchical Bayes Modelling: Results

 \subsection{Precision After HB Reduction}

-Table~\ref{tab:hb-cv} reports national and worst-domain CVs after HB modelling at the reduced sample $n^{\mathrm{HB}} = 18{,}262$.
-All national and domain CV constraints are satisfied for all three variables.
-The reduction in CV relative to the Bethel results reflects the precision gain from borrowing strength across domains, which more than compensates for the reduction in sample size.
+Table~\ref{tab:hbcvs} reports CVs at the reduced sample $n^{\text{HB}} = 18{,}262$.
+All constraints are satisfied.
+The reduction in CV relative to Table~\ref{tab:bethelcvs} reflects the precision gain from borrowing strength, which more than compensates for the smaller sample.